 Employers Group Holdings is a top provider of workers’ compensation insurance in Indiana.
 This national carrier specializes in workers’ compensation taking the time to work with business owners to properly classify employee risk.
 Employers cover a wide range of businesses but is particularly strong for businesses in low- to medium-risk industries.

 Employers Group Holdings is the right choice for restaurants and franchises.
 Food establishments, in particular, see a lot of employee turnover and have many kitchen risk exposures that increase incidents of minor employee injuries.
 Their depth of experience and contracts with major franchises helps them offer attractive prices on workers’ comp.

 What Workers’ Compensation Insurance Is

-Small business owners need Indiana workers’ compensation insurance to pay the costs of medical care, rehabilitation services, and weekly wages to an employee who gets hurt or falls ill at work.
-Prescription drugs, retraining costs, and death benefits are usually covered with workers’ comp benefits as well.
+Small business owners need workers’ compensation insurance to pay for medical care, rehabilitation services, and weekly wages for an employee who suffers a workplace injury or occupational illness.
+Each state has its own workers’ compensation requirements, but many policies also cover prescription drugs, retraining costs, and death benefits as well.

 Employees typically give up the right to sue employers once a workers’ compensation insurance claim is filed.
 It is still possible for injured employees to sue for gross negligence by the employer.

 What Indiana Workers’ Compensation Insurance Covers

 Indiana workers’ compensation insurance is designed to protect all employees from the costs that follow workplace injuries and illnesses whether they work for public or private employers.

 - Medical expenses: Pays for medical care including emergency room, surgeries, prescriptions, and all other necessary medical care prescribed for recovery.